-Essex has a long history of non-conformity and this has left its mark on Harlow.
+Non-Conformists have lived in Essex for a long time, and have left their mark on Harlow.
 The Baptists, one of the break-away groups which enjoyed a degree of religious tolerance under Charles II, were organized in this area as early as 1662, based on the manor house at Campions.
 Two chapels were built: one in Fore Street in 1764, and one in Potter Street in 1756.
 The Fore Street chapel was enlarged in 1810 and then replaced in 1865, when the congregation numbered 600 souls, by the existing Italianate-style chapel.

 When the Gilbey family were the lords of Mark Hall manor, they provided a centre for Roman Catholic worship in buildings of their estate.
 In 1950 Mr. and Mrs. Newman Gilbey made available a plot of land at Mulberry Green for the building of Our Lady of the Assumption - the first Catholic church built in Harlow since the Reformation.